constantincuy/knowledge-store/README.md

 Creating a new knowledge base will spawn new worker threads which will listen for file changes on the configured storage providers.
 For demonstration purposes there is only a fake storage at the moment which will index 3 hard coded files: hund.txt, katze.txt and flugzeug.txt (content was taken from Wikipedia).
-(Indexing runs every 10 seconds at the moment)
+(Indexing file check currently runs every 10 seconds and watches for file changes on the storage provider)

 Querying the knowledge base:
 ```